zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 - This time, we get the schema, and load the `StorageMode` from it's type data. ⏭️
 - And we can print out the storage mode for each item. ⏭️
 - The cool part about all of this is that you can use it for whatever you want!
-- It's kind of like the bones schema version of implementing a trait. ⏭️
+- It's kind of like the bones schema version of implementing a trait. ⏭️ -->

+---

+### Use Cases for Type Data

+- Asset loaders
+- Custom Deserializers
+- Bindings for scripts

+Notes:

+- There are a lot of possible uses for type data.
+- In bones we use them to specify asset loaders and custom deserializers when the default one isn't sufficient.
+- Eventually you'll be able to use them specify customized bindings to scripting languages.
+- They're basically the traits of the Bones Schema world, and like everything else in the crate, focus on giving you more access at runtime, to things that normally only work at compile time.

 ---